Skip to content

 Alternatives to Aggressive Policing

-How does one actually address aggressive policing?
-What strategies actually work?
-"The problem America faces is not figuring out what to do," argue Seth W. Stoughton, Jeffrey J. Noble, and Geoffrey P. Alpert for The Atlantic.
-"As an industry, American policing knows how to create systems that prevent, identify, and address abuses of power.
+How does one address aggressive policing?
+What strategies work?
+“The problem America faces is not figuring out what to do,” argue Seth W. Stoughton, Jeffrey J. Noble, and Geoffrey P. Alpert for The Atlantic.
+“As an industry, American policing knows how to create systems that prevent, identify, and address abuses of power.
 It knows how to increase transparency.
 It knows how to provide police services in a constitutionally lawful and morally upright way.
 And across the country, most officers are well intentioned, receive good training, and work at agencies that have good policies on the books.
-But knowledge and good intentions are not nearly sufficient… What we desperately need, but have so far lacked, is political will."
+But knowledge and good intentions are not nearly sufficient… What we desperately need, but have so far lacked, is political will.”

-Therefore it's important to spread information about the logistics of alternatives to policing.
+Therefore it’s important to spread information about the logistics of alternatives to policing.
 Stoughton, Noble, and Alpert argue that in order to reform policing, we need to end qualified immunity (which prevents police from being sued unless their crimes were labeled unconstitutional at the time they committed them).
-Congress could also encourage better and clearer data about police's work and invest more in training.
+Congress could also encourage better and clearer data about police work and invest more in training.

 According to a document from the organization Campaign Zero, here are five additional strategies that could help reform police: